znly/rules_go/README.rst

 Overview
 --------

-The rules are in the alpha stage of development.
+The rules are in the beta stage of development.
 They support:

 * `libraries <go_library_>`_
 * `binaries <go_binary_>`_